Protocentral/openPressure/README.md

 How to setup Arduino support for openPressure
 ---------------------------------------------------
-openPressure is powered by the Arduino Zero board support file.The first thing you will need to do is to download the latest release of the Arduino IDE.
+OpenPressure is powered by the Arduino Zero board support file.The first thing you will need to do is to download the latest release of the Arduino IDE.
 You will need to be using version 1.6.4 or higher.

 If you want to program your Zero while offline you need to install the Arduino Desktop IDE and add the Atmel SAMD Core to it.
 This simple procedure is done selecting Tools menu, then Boards and last Boards Manager, as documented in the Arduino Boards Manager page.